 Courses

-IGR offers seven different courses that are designed for students with special interests in social diversity and social justice.
+IGR offers a number of courses that are designed for students with special interests in social diversity and social justice.
 The courses utilize experiential pedagogy to analyze and understand social conflict, intergroup relations and issues of diversity and justice.
 Within these, students who follow a specified course sequence, along with certain other requirements, earn the Patricia Gurin Certificate of Merit in Intergroup Relations.

 CommonGround

-The CommonGround Workshop Program was developed for students to learn about social inequalities and social justice in a workshop format.
+CommonGround was developed for students to learn about social inequalities and social justice in a workshop format.
 Student organizations, classes, and other campus communities can request workshops on topics that increase awareness of issues of identity, diversity, and intergroup relations.

-The Youth Dialogues on Race and Ethnicity program increases dialogue among high-school aged youth in schools across metropolitan Detroit.
-Young people of African, Asian, European, Latino and Latina, and Middle Eastern descent participate in structured dialogues and other programs that challenge discrimination and create change.
+The Summer Youth Dialogues on Race and Ethnicity program increases dialogue among high-school-aged youth in schools across metropolitan Detroit.
+Young people of African, Asian, European, Latinx/a/o, and Middle Eastern descent participate in structured dialogues and other programs that challenge discrimination and create change.

-The institute is for other institutions who wish to learn “The Michigan Model” of Intergroup Dialogue philosophy and techniques for the purpose of creating dialogue programs on their own campuses.
+The IGD Institute is for other institutions who wish to learn “The Michigan Model” of Intergroup Dialogue philosophy and techniques for the purpose of creating dialogue programs on their own campuses.
 Since 2006, IGR has hosted over 120 institutions.

 Research